Supervised multiway factorization: Application to Facial Images

 We fit the SupCP model, with rank $200$, on the full set of $4000$ images.
 This job required a computing server with 64GB of RAM.
 We run the EM algorithm for $2000$ iterations, including a $500$ annealing burn-in, which took approximately $8$ hours.
 After $2000$ iterations the log-likelihood appears to converge, as shown in Figure~\ref{LikePlot}.
 The estimated parameters provide a data-driven generative model for faces with given covariates.
 In particular, given a feature vector $\mathbf{y}$ with scores for the $72$ describable attributes, the ``mean face" for the given attributes is

 where $\V_1: 90 \times 200$ contains loadings in the $x$-dimension, $\V_2: 90 \times 200$ contains loadings in the $y$-dimension, and $\V_3: 3 \times 200$ contains color loadings.

 The constructed mean facial images for certain attributes are given in Figure~\ref{fig:consFaces}.
 To generate these images, the presence of a given features is coded as a z-score of $3$ in the covariate vector, and all other scores are set to $0$.
 The resulting images are smooth and remarkably intuitive.
+For comparison the analogous constructed images using SupSVD with rank $16$ are shown in Figure~\ref{fig:consFacesSVD}, and the features are less distinctive.